Community Banking by the Numbers

 One of the biggest reasons a place feels like home is the community that surrounds it.
 At Lincoln Savings Bank it is our priority to positively impact our local communities each and every day.
 This April is Community Banking Month, and we’re excited to share stories of life-changing impact many of our employees make in the communities they are a part of.
 Lincoln Savings Bank isn’t the only one affecting their local area; nationally, community banking is creating ripples across the United States.
 Other community banks who value their customers AND their communities are creating waves that can only come from one act of kindness continually trailed by another.

 For instance, did you know that one of every five U.S. counties would have NO physical bank if not for community banks?
 Surprisingly, many banks got their start in a small town community.
 Lincoln Savings Bank was founded in Lincoln, Iowa, population 150.
-Now, having grown to 16 locations (soon to be 17) Lincoln Savings Bank is able to help our customers across numerous counties, while also assisting the surrounding communities for our rural locations!
+Now, having grown to 17 locations, Lincoln Savings Bank is able to help our customers across numerous counties, while also assisting the surrounding communities for our rural locations!

 There are more community banks around the United States than you might think.
 In fact, 99 percent of all banks in the United States are community banks.
 These bankers are members of their community; lenders helping area businesses, mortgage lenders assisting customers with their first home purchase, and much more.
 Many of the employees at these locations are homegrown as well.
 If you were to combine all the community bank employees in the United States it would total to 760,000 people.
 That’s a lot of local jobs which help build the economies in each of the counties they are a part of.